ionides/700f25/projects/README.md

 11/13.
 Progress report.
 Everyone will report on what they have been doing.
 Each group should submit 1 slide to present.
 If you are taking the computation option, it would be good to show some concrete progress, such as successfully running some code provided in a published paper.

 11/20.
 First half of the final presentations.
-Assuming groups of size 2, we will have 3 presentations each lasting 25 min.
+Assuming groups of size 2, we will have 3 presentations per class, each lasting 25 min.
 The presentation should involve slides and a guided discussion (which you will guide) following the style of lectures, except that you won't be able to assume that everyone has previously read a paper on your specific topic.

 12/4.
 Second half of the final presentations.